onchainlabs1/groq-classifier/DOCUMENTATION.md

 - Negative sentiment
 - Questions
 - Informational content
+- Neutral/Ambiguous statements

+The classifier now includes model persistence for faster loading, advanced text preprocessing, and proper performance evaluation using cross-validation.

 ### 3. Main Application (`app.py`)

 The main Streamlit application provides a user interface for interacting with both the LLM agent and the text classifier.
+The interface is now organized into tabs:
+- **Classify & Answer**: Main classification and LLM interaction
+- **Model Metrics**: Visualize and analyze model performance
+- **Batch Processing**: Process multiple texts or CSV files at once

 ### 4. Data Utilities (`data_utils.py`)